 From the date that classes begin, you have three weeks to add courses and seven weeks to drop courses.
 If you drop a course within this period, no record of you ever being enrolled in the course will exist.
 However, if you drop after this period, you will need to fill out a Petition Form in addition to the add/drop slip, and a "W" may appear on your transcript, indicating that you withdrew from the course.
 Check the important dates and deadlines to review your options.
 For courses that can't be changed online, use the add/drop slip found in the Engineering Registrar's Office.

-This form (found in the Engineering Registrar’s Office) is used to add or drop any course that cannot be added or dropped online.
+This form is used to add or drop any course that cannot be added or dropped online.
 Fill out the course you wish to change and obtain a signature or stamp from the department that offers the course.
 Your faculty advisor must also sign it.
-Drop off the completed form at the Registrar’s Office (170 Rhodes Hall).
+Submit the completed form to the Registrar’s Office.

 The Engineering Co-op integrates a student’s academic interests and career goals with paid, productive work experience in cooperating organizations.
 Students work full-time for one semester and one summer.
 Students with cumulative GPA of 2.7 and above are eligible to participate.
 For more information, contact the Engineering Career Center or visit them in 201 Carpenter Hall.

 Use Student Center to add or drop courses.
 Students are encouraged to meet with their faculty advisor to plan a schedule.

 A one-credit, created-to-be-fun, get-to-know-Cornell class where you will meet us, your very own peer advisors!
 The class will be led by your faculty advisor, whom you will consult before enrolling in classes every semester until you affiliate with a major (which you will do during your sophomore year).
 It’s an S/U class with no homework or exams, and we will make it fun!